Thereianthus montanus

-Thereianthus montanus is a perennial flowering plant and geophyte belonging to the genus Thereianthus and is part of the fynbos.
+Thereianthus montanus is a species of flowering plant in the family Iridaceae.
+It is a perennial geophyte and is part of the fynbos ecoregion.
 The species is endemic to the Western Cape and occurs in the Riviersonderend Mountains near Pilaarkop.
 The plant has a range of less than 14 km^{2} and there are two subpopulations.
 It grows on the southern slopes at altitudes of 1500 m and is threatened by invasive plants.